How Should Beginners Start Investing?

 Open a Brokerage Account

-Platforms like Robinhood and E*TRADE make it simple for beginners starting investing.
-These allow easy access to stocks, mutual funds, and ETFs.
+Platforms like Robinhood and E*TRADE make it simple for beginners to invest.
+These platforms provide access to stocks, mutual funds, and ETFs with ease.

 Explore Investment Apps

 Apps such as Acorns and Stash are designed for beginners.
-They let you invest small amounts, like rounding up spare change.
+They let you invest small amounts, like rounding up spare change from everyday purchases.

 Use Online Tools for Better Decisions